 The brightest stars in the area form the “Little Orion” asterism.

-Messier 75 is the most centrally concentrated globular cluster in the entire Messier catalogue, counting about 400,000 stars.
+Messier 75 is the most centrally concentrated globular cluster in the entire Messier catalog, counting about 400,000 stars.

 It is the second most distant Messier globular cluster, right after M54 (which isn't located inside our galaxy).

-Messier 75 looks great in photograph and, despite its apparent size, can reveal lots of details.
+If you are using a large telescope, Messier 75 will look great in photographs and, despite its apparent size, can reveal lots of details.
 Simply make sure to not overexpose your image and get a good guiding graph before attempting to capture it.

-The Dumbbell Nebula was the first planetary object discovered by Charles Messier in 1764, and it is today a very easy target to photograph for beginners.
+The Dumbbell Nebula was the first planetary object discovered by Charles Messier in 1764, and it is today an easy target to photograph for beginners.

 Why?
-Messier 27 is the second brightest planetary nebula, and large enough to be visible with binoculars and small telescopes.
+Messier 27 is the second brightest planetary nebula and is large enough to be visible with binoculars and small telescopes.
 Due to its high surface brightness, a telescope will yield lots of details in the gases of the nebula, and you may even recognize the shape of a dumbbell!

 How do you locate the Dumbbell Nebula?